Many homes built on crawl space foundations

 North Carolina Residential Building Code

 The NC Building Code Council adopted new code language in September 2004 for both wall-vented and closed crawl spaces.
 The new language was approved by the legislative rules review process in November 2004.
-Click the links below for more detail:
+Click here and go to sections R408 and R409 for more detail.

 Detailed reports of research goals, methods, results and conclusions that have been created per the contract requirements of Advanced Energy crawl space research sponsors and funders.